“YOU TOOK WITH CATHIE?” Mariam asked me with a serious look.

 “Ach!
 It is ok.
 You will take with me, too.”
 Mariam wagged her finger at me.
 “You will see.
 Cathie, she takes two spoonfuls of sugar.
 Guess how many I take?
-I take four.”
+I take three.”
 Mariam beamed in pride and I had to grin back.
 Her tea was delicious.

 Below: Mariam makes spiced black tea (chai) with milk and sugar.

 That was June 2016.
 Now, almost a year later, sugar came up again when I asked Ahamed, our Beads Project Coordinator, about the effects of the recent and serious drought in Uganda.
 Among other shortages, he told me that the women were having a hard time affording sugar.
 Since the 9 month drought, sugar prices doubled from 3,000 Ugandan shillings to 6,000 or even 7,000 shillings.
 In my “America-ized” mind, this didn’t mean much.
 In US dollars, the price of sugar went from $0.83 to $1.67 - pocket change in our understanding.
 Was I missing something?
 Also, why even mention the price of sugar, if there were dire shortages of actual food?